-Error Code Explanation Action 01D3 Could not determine if backups are 1.
-Attempt to stop backups. running.
+Error Code Explanation Action 01D3 Could not determine if backups are running.
+Attempt to stop backups.
 Type lsjobstatus -j backup;echo \$?.
 If the return code is 0, start the upgrade again.
 If the return code is any other number, contact IBM Remote Technical Support.
 01D5 Storwize V7000 stalled_non_redundant.
 Refer to Storwize V7000 documentation.
 01D6 Storwize V7000 System stalled.
 Refer to Storwize V7000 documentation.
 01D8 CTDB cluster is unhealthy.
 See "Checking CTDB health" on page 184.
-2. Use 1shealth or RAS procedures to determine unhealthy components.
-3. Contact IBM Remote Technical Support.
+Use 1shealth or RAS procedures to determine unhealthy components.
+Contact IBM Remote Technical Support.
 01DA GPFS system is unhealthy.
 See "Checking the GPFS file system mount on each file module" on page 186.
-Use lsnode -r to confirm GPFS is unhealthy.
+Use 1snode -r to confirm GPFS is unhealthy.
 If node GPFS is healthy, restart the upgrade.
-3. Contact IBM Remote Technical Support.
+Contact IBM Remote Technical Support.
 01DB Failed to stop performance center.
 Contact IBM Remote Technical Support.
 01DC Failed to configure performance center.
 Contact IBM Remote Technical Support.
 01DD Failed to start performance center.
 Contact IBM Remote Technical Support.
 01DE Unable to communicate with passive management node.
 Ensure that the active mgmt node can communicate with the passive management node before restarting the upgrade.
-2. Contact IBM Remote Technical Support.
+Contact IBM Remote Technical Support.
 01DF Upgrade must be resumed from the other management node.
 Restart upgrade from other management node.
 This might require that a failover be issued first.
 01E0 HSM upgrade failed.
 Contact IBM Remote Technical Support.
 01E1 mmchconfig Failed Contact IBM Remote Technical Support.
 01E2 mmauth Failed Contact IBM Remote Technical Support.
 01E3 mmlsfs Failed Contact IBM Remote Technical Support.
 01E3 mmchfs Failed Contact IBM Remote Technical Support.
 01E4 Disable HSM failed Contact IBM Remote Technical Support.
 01E5 Enable HSM failed Contact IBM Remote Technical Support.

 Error Code Explanation Action 01E7 Unable to ping node Verify that the node is powered on.
 If yes, ping the node.
-Restart the node and then, ping the node.
-Check the network connections and 4.
-Contact IBM Remote Technical Support.
+2. Restart the node and then, ping the node.
+3 .
+Check the network connections and correct them, if required.
+4. Contact IBM Remote Technical Support.
 01E8 Unable to apply firmware to Emulex adapters.
 Contact IBM Remote Technical Support.
-01FF NAS upgrade cannot continue because a system upgrade is in progress.
-Enter svcinfo lsupdate to check the state of the system upgrade.
-If the status is system_updating or system_completing, allow the upgrade to complete.
+01FF NAS upgrade cannot continue because a system upgrade is in Enter svcinfo lsupdate to check the state of the system upgrade. progress. • If the status is system_updating or system_completing, allow the upgrade to complete.
+Then restart the NAS upgrade from the file modules. • If the status is system_prepared, stop the current upgrade by entering svctask applysoftware -abort.
 Then restart the NAS upgrade from the file modules.
-If the status is system_prepared, stop the current upgrade by entering svctask applysoftware -abort.
+If lsupdate is not available enter svcinfolsupdate to check the state of the system upgrade. • If the status is upgrading, allow the upgrade to complete.
+Then restart the NAS upgrade from the file modules. • If the status is prepared, stop the current upgrade by entering svctask applysoftware -abort.
 Then restart the NAS upgrade from the file modules.
-If lsupdate is not available enter svcinfo lsupdate to check the state of the system upgrade.
-If the status is upgrading, allow the upgrade to complete.
-Then restart the NAS upgrade from the file modules.
-If the status is upgrading, allow the upgrade to complete.
-Then restart the NAS upgrade from the file modules.
-If the status is prepared, stop the current upgrade by entering svctask applysoftware -abort.
-Then restart the NAS upgrade from the file modules.
 0200 A failure has occurred while reading the registry.
-Use 1snode to check the status of CTDB and GPFS for the nodes.
+1. Use 1 snode to check the status of CTDB and GPFS for the nodes.
 Reboot the unhealthy node and wait for the node to be up again.
-Then, again check the health of the node with 1snode.
-Contact IBM Remote Technical Support.
+Then, again check the health of the node with 1 snode .
+2. Contact IBM Remote Technical Support.
 0201 Unable to open CIM configuration file.
 Contact IBM Remote Technical Support.
 0202 Unable to update CIM configuration.
 Contact IBM Remote Technical Support.
 0511 Unable to disable CNSCM monitoring.
 Contact IBM Remote Technical Support.
 0513 Management service could not be stopped Contact IBM Remote Technical Support.
 0514 Database backup failed Contact IBM Remote Technical Support.
 0515 Database backup failed Contact IBM Remote Technical Support.